SuryaNarayanaa/The-Real-Eye-rPPG-based-deepfake-detection-system/README.md

 The <b>Real Eye</b> is a rPPG (remote Photoplethysmography) based Multi-Model (both audio and video) Deepfake Detection System.
 It is based on the research paper [DeepFakesON-Phys: DeepFakes Detection based on Heart Rate Estimation](https://arxiv.org/pdf/2010.00400.pdf).
 It effectively detects deepfakes in videos using the extracted rPPG signals from the preprocessed videos.

-For further detail you can consult [our paper](https://arxiv.org/pdf/2010.00400.pdf).
+For further detail you can consult [DeepFakesON-Phys](https://arxiv.org/pdf/2010.00400.pdf).

 ![Example](images/cases_scores.png)